Streamedian/html5_rtsp_player/README.md

 RTSP player establish connection with proxy with following protocol:

-1. Connect to RTSP channel by connecting websocket with "rtsp" protocol specified and get connection id
+1. Connect to RTSP channel by connecting websocket with "rtsp" protocol specified and get connection id:

     ```
     c>s: